Innocentdeli/airbnb-clone-project/README.md

-About the Project
+About the Project:
 The Airbnb Clone Project is a comprehensive, real-world application designed to simulate the development of a robust booking platform like Airbnb.
 It involves a deep dive into full-stack development, focusing on backend systems, database design, API development, and application security.
 This project enables learners to understand complex architectures, workflows, and collaborative team dynamics while building a scalable web application.

-Learning Objective
+Learning Objective:
 This project is tailored to enhance your expertise in modern software development practices.
 By completing these tasks, learners will:

 Master collaborative team workflows using GitHub.